ezpublishlegacyprojects/easyadmin/trunk/extension/easyadmin/doc/readme.txt

 2.1 Quick add
 {include uri="design:easyadmin/add.tpl" parentnodeid="$node.node_id" RedirectURIAfterPublish=concat("content/view/full/",$node.node_id)|ezurl()}

 This add a button, when you click on it, you can write the name of the content, set its class and publish it.

+You can also use it with a predefined class (eg 'topic'):
+{include uri="design:easyadmin/add.tpl" parentnodeid=$node.node_id classIdentifier='topic' label='add a topic' RedirectURIAfterPublish=$node.url_alias}

 3.Admin templates modified
 --------------------------

 ?
 Any idea where is the best place to put that ?
+(thinking loud and writing down some of Kristof's ideas In the child window (quick add ?)
+In the browse window (quick add ?)
+Load (in the context menu) ?

 4. New views
 --------------